 - Offering support to families and early care and education programs who care for children with special needs

-- Collaborating with Head Start, Family Connection Partnership, the Department of Human Services, the Department of Public Health and Smart Start Georgia to blend federal, state, and private dollars to enhance early care and education
+- Collaborating with Head Start, Family Connection Partnership, the Department of Human Services, and the Department of Public Health to blend federal, state, and private dollars to enhance early care and education

 Quality Care of Children (QCC) also helps parent access affordable, quality care for their children to ensure the best early learning experiences.
 A parent can get free child care referrals by calling 877-ALL-GA-KIDS (877-255-4254).
 To find the Child Care Resource and Referral Agency (CCR&R) in your area, consult the Regional Map.